The path to creating change in your life, work, or business can sometimes feel like a mountain to climb.

 3. Break plans down into small steps and then just focus on the next small step.
 This keeps feelings of overwhelm at bay and helps build momentum and consistent progress.

-4. Create reserves of everything – time, money, energy, support etc. You will need them, and they make the journey smoother and easier.
+4. Create reserves of everything – time, money, energy, support, etc. You will need them, and they make the journey smoother, easier, and faster.
 Your reserves will also support you and help you respond more effectively when you encounter challenges and setbacks.